klothoplatform/sample-apps/ts-graphql-yoga/README.md

 # Graphql Yoga Sample App

-## Overview

-The `ts-graphql-yoga` sample application demonstrates how to use the `@klotho::expose` annotation can be used with a graphql-yoga server.
+The `ts-graphql-yoga` sample application demonstrates how to use the `@klotho::expose` annotation with a [graphql-yoga server](https://www.the-guild.dev/graphql/yoga-server).
 The sample application defines a graphql endpoint to run queries and mutations against.

 ## Prerequisites

 This guide assumes:
-- `ts-node` and `tsc` installed globally OR `./node_modules/bin` is on the `PATH`.
 - pulumi is [configured with the proper AWS credentials](https://www.pulumi.com/docs/get-started/aws/begin/#configure-pulumi-to-access-your-aws-account)